How Much Car Insurance Do You Need?

 Property damage liability

-In general, property damage is damage to another car, but it also covers damage to another person’s house, trees, fences, guardrails, poles, and other property.
+Property damage is damage to another car, but it also covers damage to another person's house, trees, fences, guardrails, poles, and other property.

-While the personal property damage portion of a car insurance policy covers the cost of repairs to the other driver’s vehicle when you are determined to be at fault, it will not cover the cost of repairs to your vehicle.
+While the personal property damage portion of a car insurance policy covers the cost of repairs to the other driver's vehicle when you are determined to be at fault, it will not cover the cost of repairs to your car.

 You can add collision coverage specifically for that purpose.
 If you have a loan or a lease on your vehicle, it will be required by your lender.